Build an Azure virtual machine using an Azure RM template

 Add a project for your app to the solution.
 This could be a project for an existing app, or a new project created from the Visual Studio File | Add | New project menu.

-Create the build definition
+Create the build pipeline

 Carry out the following steps to publish an artifact with the Resource Manager template files.